 We love to eat pizza at my house, and we always keep home canned pizza sauce on hand.
-But, you see, I live in a very rural area.
+Because, you see, I live in a very rural area.
 The closest pizza shop is about 30 minutes away.
 Of course, they don’t deliver.
 Frozen pizza from the frozen food section?
-No, thanks!
+No, thank you!

 My solution is to keep the ingredients for making the best pizza at home.
 I have really grown to enjoy the whole pizza making process, from scratch-made dough to home canned pizza sauce.